So you went and got your self ordained online…

 Here’s 2 easy ways to assert your ministerial powers:

 a.
 Warm up the Crowd

-If you are good at ad libbing, spend 30 seconds chatting with the crowd.
+If you are good at ad libbing, spend 30 seconds chatting with the crowd before the ceremony starts.
 Say hello to a few familiar faces.
 Share a quick joke or witty remark.